wbuczkowski/klipper-tjc/doc/usage/config_files/serial_config_json.rst

 serial_config.json
 ******************

-The serial *serial_config.json* file contains the settings for the serial interface which is used to communicate with the DGUS Display.
+The serial *serial_config.json* file contains the settings for the serial interface which is used to communicate with the TJC Display.

 Currently it contains only a single configuration option.